 Threading model

 If global variables are used in multi-threaded code, consider using locks or semaphores in a module that contains all operations on them so that all accesses are serialized; alternatively, encapsulate all related global data in monitor-like structures (as published in the literature) and avoid explicit coding of locks.
-Access to the shared data can be protected by first testing-and-setting a lock, then manipulating the data, and then releasing the lock when finished and before exiting.
-The use of locks does not guarantee security since locks are only effective if all other threads check for the locks.
-A locked critical section in one thread can be modified by another thread if it does not first check for the lock.

 For threads, use join() as the final interaction with other thread(s) to ensure that the calling thread is blocked until all joined threads have either terminated normally, thrown an exception, or timed out (if implemented).